QuantEcon/lecture-python-advanced.myst/lectures/calvo_gradient.md

     return params
 ```

-Here we use automatic differentiation functionality in JAX with `jax.grad`.
+Here we use automatic differentiation functionality in JAX with `grad`.

 ```{code-cell} ipython3
 :tags: [scroll-output]